 The finances are the lifeblood of any business.
 Keep a good hold on them and factor them into all your plans and you should never find yourself dealing with the nasty surprise of being unable to afford what you need.
 Lose track of them and find yourself hitting that brick wall more than you would like.
 There’s no business that can survive without a very keen eye on how they handle their money.
-So, it’s time to untangle the mess of your finances and make sure you always have what you need when you need it.
+So, it’s time to untangle the mess of your finances, take more small business considerations and make sure you always have what you need when you need it.

 Track all your spending, not just some

 This is the first tip and one that a hurdle that a lot of small businesses fail at.
 If you’re not tracking where every penny of the business is going, you will find it a lot hard to make cash flow projections that can serve as the information you need in your future plans.
 You need a bookkeeping system that tracks and records transactions and categorizes them.
 You also need to make sure you’re not missing the opportunity to track any of the little additional costs.
 Any travel, meals, gifts, office supplies and the like need to all be accounted for.
 They might be small expenses taken one at a time, but sloppy accounting can make them a huge margin of error when they’re all added up.

 Get what’s yours

 Rather than what you spend, too many businesses have trouble getting the money that’s theirs when they need it.
 You might have accounted for it, but when it’s time to action a plan that needs some money, it isn’t there.
 If you used credit and debit card machines, then a merchant cash advance can offer loans based on the money that’s supposed to be coming in.
 You can do the same for your invoices, but it’s always a good idea to make sure you’ve accounted for the fact you have to wait for cash.
 With invoices, you should shorten that wait by agreeing on payment dates with any clients beforehand.

 Pay what you should and no more